pgalonza/Notes/content/game-consoles/NintendoSwitch/NintendoSwitch.md

 * Load payload.bin from root sd-card
 * Not needed transder payload from PC
-* Not needed boot.dat and boot.ini it`s for SX Gear.
+* Not needed boot.dat and boot.ini it`s for SX Gear
+* .uf2 - flashing when loading into the controller memory
+* .bin - flashing using picofly toolbox
 ---
 * [GitHub Source](https://github.com/rehius/usk)
 * [GitHub Source](https://github.com/Ansem-SoD/Picofly)
 * Glitching the CPU to make it fail a check, which allows booting from an unsigned payload that will then run higher level software.
+* UF2 - USB flashing format developed by Microsoft.
+[GitHub](https://github.com/microsoft/uf2)

 ## DNS